-Figure~\ref{Table_into_Fig}(b) presents the distribution based on their molecular field contribution along the CEF easy-axis/plane, $\lambda_\textrm{CEF easy}$, for cases where reliable CEF analysis is available.
-All easy-axis/plane ordering compounds exhibit a positive $\lambda_\textrm{CEF easy}$, with the exception of CeRh$_6$Ge$_4$.
+Figure~\ref{Table_into_Fig}(b) presents the distribution based on their molecular field contribution along the CEF easy axis or easy plane, $\lambda_\textrm{CEF easy}$, for cases where reliable CEF analysis is available.
+All easy-axis or easy-plane ordering compounds exhibit a positive $\lambda_\textrm{CEF easy}$, with the exception of CeRh$_6$Ge$_4$.
 In contrast, the hard-axis ordering compounds, CeAgSb$_2$ and CeRuPO, show negative $\lambda_\textrm{CEF easy}$ values, indicating significant AFM interactions along the CEF easy-plane.

 These results suggest that the hard-axis ordering observed in these two compounds arises from a combination of AFM interactions along the CEF easy-plane and FM interactions along the CEF hard-axis.
-This interpretation is consistent with Monte Carlo simulations based on the Heisenberg model for Yb(Rh$_{0.73}$Co$_{0.27}$)$_2$Si$_2$, which incorporate competing anisotropies in both exchange interactions and $g$-factors.
+This interpretation is consistent with Monte Carlo simulations based on the Heisenberg model for Yb(Rh$_{0.73}$Co$_{0.27}$)$_2$Si$_2$, which incorporate competing anisotropies in both exchange interactions and $g$ factors.
 These simulations successfully reproduce the experimental results and emphasize the importance of in-plane antiferromagnetic correlations~\cite{andrade2014Competing}.